Top 10 Michelin Starred Restaurants in Singapore (2025 Edition)

 Singapore has spectacularly transformed from a humble port city into a global culinary powerhouse, renowned for some of the best Michelin starred restaurants in Singapore.
 This meteoric rise is perhaps best charted by the iconic Michelin Guide, which first landed on these shores in 2016 and immediately recognized the island’s profound gastronomic depth.
 Since then, Singapore’s Michelin star restaurants have become a magnet for gourmands seeking exceptional cuisine and fine dining, with Michelin inspectors consistently awarding stars to both cutting-edge newcomers and established legends.

 A Michelin star is more than just an award; it’s a globally respected symbol of culinary mastery, consistency, and quality.
 A single Michelin star denotes “a very good restaurant,” two Michelin stars signify “excellent cooking, worth a detour,” and the coveted three Michelin stars mean “exceptional cuisine, worth a special journey.”
-Singapore’s Michelin starred restaurant scene is a vibrant reflection of its multicultural fabric, boasting an impressive diversity of cuisines from innovative modern Singaporean and refined French to masterful Japanese, remarkable seafood, and classic staples—making it a true feast for the senses.
+Singapore’s Michelin starred restaurant scene is a vibrant reflection of its multicultural fabric, boasting an impressive diversity of cuisines from innovative modern Singaporean and refined French to masterful Japanese— for those seeking premium Japanese small-plate and izakaya experiences, Luxury Dining Singapore is a curated guide to the city’s finest — remarkable seafood, and classic staples—making it a true feast for the senses.

 For this 2025 Michelin guide, our curated list looks beyond just the star count.
 We consider each restaurant’s cultural significance, creative innovation, overall dining experience, and culinary journey as reflected in their plates.
 Discover the best restaurants in Singapore and indulge in a journey through fine dining at its highest level.